euler-xyz/ethereum-vault-connector/README.md

 ## Contributing

-The code is currently in an experimental phase leading up to the first audit.
+The code is currently in an experimental phase leading up to the first audits.
 Feedback or ideas for improving the Ethereum Vault Connector are appreciated.
 Contributions are welcome from anyone interested in conducting security research, writing more tests including formal verification, improving readability and documentation, optimizing, simplifying, or developing integrations.

 ## License